(Including recommendations for use in hilly Sheffield)

 With models like the Tern GSD , Riese + Muller Multicharger and Urban Arrow you can even ferry the kids to school in comfort, or legally carry a passenger, besides a car boot full of stuff or a Christmas tree…

-e-bike power is particularly suitable for shifting heavy or bulky stuff in the guise of ‘Cargo’ bikes like the s-cargo that you can hire from Recycle bikes here in Sheffield, and delivery/hire schemes are sprouting up:
+e-bike power is particularly suitable for shifting heavy or bulky stuff in the guise of ‘Cargo’ bikes like the s-cargo that you can hire from Recycle bikes here in Sheffield, and delivery/hire schemes are sprouting up.
+Bosch have even produced an extra beefy motor for cargo duties.

 My new 60Kg or a passenger capacity ‘Cargo’ e-bike!!